Wembley - West Leederville - Glendalough

 AreaSearch assessment of residential approval activity sees Wembley - West Leederville - Glendalough among the top 30% of areas assessed nationwide

-New building activity consists of 88.0% detached houses and 12.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
-Notably, developers are constructing more traditional houses than the current mix suggests (43.0% at Census), indicating strong demand for family homes despite density pressures.
-With around 652 people per dwelling approval, Wembley-West Leederville-Glendalough reflects a highly mature market.
-According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 2,710 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+When measured against Greater Perth, Wembley - West Leederville - Glendalough has significantly less development activity (60.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+This activity is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
+New building activity shows 88.0% detached houses and 12.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests (43.0% at Census), indicating continued strong demand for family homes despite density pressures.
+With around 652 people per dwelling approval, Wembley - West Leederville - Glendalough reflects a highly mature market.

 Frequently Asked Questions - Development